 - i.
-New job creation - ii.
-New private investment (excluding deferred maintenance or minor renovation costs) - iii.
-New commercial or industrial space for business (completed to a "white box" level at a minimum, with a preference for projects that have identified tenants) - iv.
-Existing businesses currently located in Grand Rapids operating in leased space with a plan to purchase property in the City for existing operations
+New job creation; - ii.
+New private investment (excluding deferred maintenance or minor renovation costs); - iii.
+New commercial or industrial space for business (completed to a "white box" level at a minimum, with a preference for projects that have identified tenants); - iv.
+New housing units (minimum of 4 units).